 8. Hug Grandma and Grandpa Peabody

-On a drive out west along Buttermilk road Grandma and Grandpa Peabody are the first large boulders you will encounter along the drive.
-At about 55 feet tall, they are also two of the largest boulders anywhere and well respected by the best climbers.
+On a drive out west along Buttermilk road, Grandma and Grandpa Peabody are the first large boulders you will encounter along the drive.
+At about 55 feet tall, they are also two of the largest boulders anywhere and are well-respected by the best climbers.
 Perhaps you don’t boulder, but you are bolder than the average traveler so go and visit the old folks.
 You might see some young folks attempting the challenging routes on these rocks.

 Give them a hug – the old folks and the young folks.
 Show the love.

 Oh, and on your way there … make like a flag and fly.
 It’s a popular climbers’ challenge to do a lateral support on the Buttermilk rd signpost.
 Are you strong enough to rise to the challenge?

 9. Swim, Soak & Selfie at Keough’s Hot Springs